rstrahan/aws-lambda-vertica-loader/README.md

 ----
-*This Vertica Loader function is provided to you under the Amazon Softwre Licence.
+*This Vertica Loader function is provided to you under the Amazon Software Licence.
 You are free to use it on AWS, and you are welcome (even encouraged) to make it better and contribute it back to the community.*

 Copyright 2014-2015 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.